Phil Roth dies at 85: An essential list of his must-read books

-Considered one of the most celebrated literary figures in the 20th century, Philip Roth passed away on Tuesday (May 22) night.
+Considered one of the most celebrated literary figures of the 20th century, Philip Roth passed away on Tuesday (May 22) night.
 Roth, who often fearlessly explored male lust, had a fairly long career and by using various guises in his writings, blurred the boundary between reality and fiction.
-His novels are replete with alter ego(s) that became a vehicle for him to explore various aspects of his personalities — a Jew, an American, a writer and a man — through them, even though he resisted any such labels while he was alive.
+His novels are replete with alter ego(s) that became a vehicle for him to explore various aspects of his personalities — a Jew, an American, a writer and a man, even though he resisted any such labels while he was alive.
 Nathan Zuckerman, one of his most famous alter ego, is the narrator of nine of his novels.
 David Kepesh too is believed to be another popular alter-ego, one whose youth, college years and sexual urges were described in the novel The Professor of Desire.

 Roth passed away the age of 85 due to congestive heart failure.